 Profit growth is by far the strongest contribution to performance, but the B/U ratio now seems to be a brake.

 Since the financial crisis of 2008-2009, the technology sector has performed impressively at an annual rate of 15.4%, far outperforming global equity (10.2%) and even growth-oriented equity (11.5%).
-The year 2018 seems to continue this trend with an intresting news, increase in lstest global tech actions of nearly 12% at the end of July, outperforming their counterparts “growth” (7%) and global actions (4%).
+The year 2018 seems to continue this trend with interesting tech news, increase in latest global tech actions of nearly 12% at the end of July, outperforming their counterparts “growth” (7%) and global actions (4%).

 Since the beginning of 2018, performance engines have changed dramatically.
-Profit growth was by far the strongest contribution to performance, but the B/U ratio now seems to be a brake.
+Tech Explorer discovered that profit growth was by far the strongest contribution to performance, but the B/U ratio now seems to be a brake.

 In terms of future performance, it seems unlikely that the B/U ratio will be able to truly regain its role as a driving force for the sector, as it has been since the financial crisis.
 Outside of the tech bubble of the 2000s or periods of recession and crisis, the sector posted a price-to-earnings ratio that remained in trend around 22-25 times.
 It now seems clear that, in the absence of a bubble, the technology sector will no longer be able to rely on a “re-rating” of P/E ratios to achieve performance in the years to come.